Joe Medwick: Late major-league career (1943–1948)

-Though contemporary baseball writers wondered if the beaning would affect Medwick's playing, baseball historian Frank Russo does not believe that it did, pointing to Medwick's strong statistics in 1940.
-In 1941, Medwick helped Brooklyn win their first pennant since 1920.
-He was traded to the New York Giants in 1943.
+Medwick was claimed off waivers by the New York Giants on July 16, 1943.
 During a USO tour by a number of players in 1944, Medwick was among several individuals given an audience by Pope Pius XII, who had been Cardinal Secretary of State before his elevation to the papacy.
 Upon being asked by the Pope what his vocation was, Medwick replied, "Your Holiness, I'm Joe Medwick.
 I, too, used to be a Cardinal."

-Late in his career, Medwick said that golf was helping him to stay in good physical condition; 36 holes per day allowed him to walk more than 10 miles "without heavy strain".
+On June 16, 1945, Medwick was traded from the Giants to the Boston Braves for catcher Clyde Kluttz.
+In 1946, Medwick was released by the Braves in February, then signed as a free agent by the St. Louis Browns, but coming out of spring training was unable to stick with the team and was seemingly out of baseball at age 34.
+He was signed by the Dodgers on June 25; he played in 41 games including the 1946 National League tie-breaker series.
+He returned to St. Louis to finish his career with the Cardinals in 1947 and 1948.
+As a major-league player, Medwick had a .324 batting average and was a ten-time All-Star over 17 seasons.
+Late in his career, Medwick said that golf was helping him to stay in good physical condition; 36 holes per day allowed him to walk more than 10 mi "without heavy strain".

-In 1946, he was signed as a free agent by the St. Louis Browns, but coming out of spring training was unable to stick with the team and was seemingly out of baseball at just 34.
-He eventually returned to St. Louis to finish his career with the Cardinals in 1947 and 1948.
-Medwick retired with a .324 batting average, a ten-time All-Star over 17 Big League seasons.
+Late minor-league career (1948–1952)

-He stayed in the game, at the minor league level.
-In 1949 he was player-coach of the Miami Beach Flamingos, a Class 'B' team in the Florida International League.
+Medwick stayed in the game for several seasons at the minor-league level.
+In 1948, he returned to the Houston Buffaloes and appeared in 35 games.
+In 1949, he was player-coach of the Miami Beach Flamingos, a Class 'B' team in the Florida International League.
 He had 375 at-bats in 106 games, with 121 hits for a .323 batting average.
-He continued playing through 1952 with Class 'B' Raleigh and Tampa, but his numbers declined substantially.
+After sitting out the 1950 season, he played in 60 games in 1951 and 11 games in 1952 with Class 'B' Raleigh and Tampa, respectively.